-A picnic spot is available for visitors of the Northern Fort.
-It is possible to have a guided tour of the fort and to take part in the team games “Escape from the USSR” and “Labyrinth of Senses”.
+A picnic spot is available for visitors of the Northern Fort and it is possible to take part in the team game “Escape from the USSR”.

 Other parts of the fortifications can be viewed on 14 November Boulevard – the Redan and the Middle Fort.